AnthonyStembreit/character_media_app/README.md

 # character_media_app

 ## Deployed
-This application is currently id development and has not been deployed.
+This application is currently id development and although it has been deployed [here](https://character-media-app.herokuapp.com/) it is not ready for use yet folks!
 Stay Tuned for more Updates!